relativitydev/relativity-trace-documentation/docs/administrator_guide/ingestion/integration_points.md

          Administration: Fields Tab.
 See [Appendix B: Load File Fields for Emails and Attachments](#appendix-b-trace-document-extraction-fields) for a list and associated definition for all Trace fields.

-> **NOTE:** You can edit the Ingestion Profile settings at any time, however existing completed Data Batches will not automatically re-import the data with new settings/mappings.
+You can edit the Ingestion Profile settings at any time, however existing completed Data Batches will not automatically re-import the data with new settings/mappings.
+{: .info }